-If the non-terminal of GRBody is followed by a right-hand-context (cf. Definition 3.22), then the right-hand-context shall be prefixed to the remaining terminal sequence after having been parsed resp. generated wrt. the non-terminal of GRBody.
+If the non-terminal of GRBody, if any, is followed by a right-hand-context (cf. Definition 3.23), then the right-hand-context shall be prefixed to the remaining terminal sequence after having been parsed resp. generated wrt. the non-terminal of GRBody.

-Procedurally, phrase(GRBody, S0, S) is executed by calling the Prolog goal corresponding to the expansion of the grammar rule body GRBody, given the terminal-sequences S0 and S, according to the logical expansion of grammar rules described in subclause 10.
-See in particular the clauses for dcg_rule/2.
+Procedurally, phrase(GRBody, SO, S) is executed by calling the Prolog goal corresponding to the expansion of the grammar-rule-body GRBody, given the terminal-sequences S0 and S, according to the logical expansion of grammar rules described in section 10.
+See in particular the clauses for dcg\rule/4.

-phrase(GRBody, S0, S) shall be steadfast in its third argument S (cf. Definition 3.23).
+phrase(GRBody, S0, S) shall be steadfast in its third argument S (cf. Definition 3.24).